brooklynrail/brooklynrail-platform/content/events/2022/11/arne-glimcher-wild-strawberries.md

 ---
 title: "Arne Glimcher: Wild Strawberries"
-deck: Featuring Arne Glimcher and Phyllis Tuchman
+deck: Featuring Arne Glimcher and Phyllis Tuchman, with Barrett White
 summary: Founder and Chairman of Pace Gallery Arne Glimcher joins Rail Editor-at-Large Phyllis Tuchman for a conversation at a special time of 2pm ET.
 We conclude with a poetry reading by Barrett White.